ccorsi/setup-surrealdb/README.md

 surrealdb action will make GitHub API calls before exiting the setup surrealdb action.
 The GitHub API call is used to get the version artifact information associated to the surrealdb version being requested.
-The version is necessary to be able to correctly format the download url for the requested version of surrealdb.
+The version is necessary to be able to correctly format the download URL for the requested version of surrealdb.
 The advantage of setting the retry count becomes useful whenever you are going to be performing many concurrent setup surrealdb calls.
 This would then cause your currently executing workflow to incur rate limit response from